jscas/jscas-server/docs/Tickets.md

 certain timeframe without having been used.

 + `tid` (string): a unique identifier for the ticket.
 It should be URL/cookie safe.
-A cryptographically secure random generate should be used to generate this id.
+A cryptographically secure random generator should be used to generate this id.
 + `created` (Date): the date and time at which the ticket was issued.
 + `expires` (Date): the date and time upon which the ticket will expire if it